rasunM/flyers/README.md

-This was desing using canva
+This was designed using canva